vaemendis/ubooquity-doc/pages/tutorials/install-on-synology.md

 1. Open the Terminal & SNMP tab and enable the SSH service.
 ![](../../assets/images/install-synology/synology_tutorial_image_02.jpg)

-For security: it is usually recommanded to modify the ssh port to somthing less usual if you want to ssh your box open on internet
+> For security: it is usually recommanded to modify the ssh port to somthing less usual if you want to ssh your box from internet

 #### Summary